imixs/imixs-docker/postgres/README.md

 # imixs/postgres

-The imixs/postgres Docker image runs the [Postgres Database](https://www.postgresql.org/) service based on the [official postgres images](https://hub.docker.com/_/postgres).
+The imixs/postgres Docker image runs a backup service for [Postgres Databases](https://www.postgresql.org/) using the [official postgres image](https://hub.docker.com/_/postgres).

-The image extends runs on the latest version and extends the image with additional backup and restore scripts.
+The image runs version Postgres 12.2 and provides an backup and restore scripts.
 The backup feature can be configured in the same way as the imixs/backup image.
 See details [here](../backup/README.md).
+The image does not start a postgres database.
+The goal of the image is providing a backup/restore service for postgres services.

 ## Features
-* inherit form officeal postgres image
+* inherit form official postgres image
-* runs latest postgres version
 * backup script to backup a database locally
 * restore script to restore from a local backup
 * remote backup script to create a remote rolling backup on a ftp space
 * remote restore script to restore a remote backup from a ftp space